An Adventurer's Daily Grind at Age 29

-The Daily Life of a Single 29-Year-Old Adventurer (29歳独身中堅冒険者の日常, 29-sai Dokushin Chūken Bōkensha no Nichijō) is a Japanese manga series written and illustrated by Ippei Nara.
-It began serialization in Kodansha's Bessatsu Shōnen Magazine in January 2016, and has been compiled into 20 tankōbon volumes as of September 2025.
-An anime television series adaptation produced by Hornets is set to premiere in January 2026.
+An Adventurer's Daily Grind at Age 29 (29歳独身中堅冒険者の日常, 29-sai Dokushin Chūken Bōkensha no Nichijō) is a Japanese manga series written and illustrated by Ippei Nara.
+It began serialization in Kodansha's Bessatsu Shōnen Magazine in January 2016, and has been compiled into 22 tankōbon volumes as of July 2026.
+An anime television series adaptation produced by Hornets aired from January to March 2026.

+Plot

+The series follows Hajime Shinonome, a skilled adventurer currently living in the village of Komai.
+Due to his past living in a slum and experiencing hunger, he appreciates his current life as an adventurer, fulfilling quests and hunting for food.
+One day, while exploring a dungeon, he encounters a slime monster trying to eat a girl.
+Rescuing the girl, she introduces herself as Rirui, an orphan who had been abandoned by her parents.
+Feeling sorry for her situation and remembering his own past, Hajime decides to take care of Rirui.